 Bich Dong Pagoda

 The next must-visit destination in Ninh Binh that we will tackle is the Bich Dong Pagoda.
 I’m sure the moment your eyes hit the entrance of the pagoda, you will automatically pull your cameras or phones out of your bags and capture the marvelous view.
-With a perfect weather, you’ll see that visiting Bich Dong Pagoda is really the one of the best things to do in Ninh Binh.
+With perfect weather, you’ll see that visiting Bich Dong Pagoda is really one of the best things to do in Ninh Binh.

 The entrance of Bich Dong Pagoda is impressive.
 It feels like you’ve seen a true Asian gem just at the sight before you enter the pagoda.
 The arched concrete walkway that curves over the emerald water, and leads to the pagoda and to the mountain, is just so satisfying to stare at.
 However, in some seasons, the lake gets covered with blooming lilies which makes the whole scenery much better!